 Probiotic Supplements

 Should You Take It?
 Probiotics may be helpful during or after a round of antibiotics or if you’re dealing with a diagnosed digestive issue like IBS or ulcerative colitis.
-If you’re healthy, have no digestive woes, and eat plenty of whole foods, you likely do not need one.
+You likely do not need one if you’re healthy, have no digestive woes, and eat plenty of whole foods.
 If you choose to try a probiotic supplement, do your research and chat with your doctor to ensure you’re taking the right kind.

-Consider supplements as an insurance policy—great to have when needed (when your doc recommends it!).
-But, supplements should not take the place of whole foods.
+Consider supplements as an insurance policy—great to have when needed (when your doctor recommends it!)..
+But supplements should not take the place of whole foods.
 Almost everyone is better served getting collagen, fiber, and probiotics through real food first, as they come with additional vitamins and minerals your body needs to thrive.

-At WAG Nutrition, our coaches will help you optimize your gut health as much as possible by guiding you to build whole food habits and routines.
-Through weekly check-ins, unlimited messages, video calls, and personalized meal plans, they’ll teach you how to make choices you’re proud of that leave you feeling and looking strong and healthy.
+At WAG Nutrition, our coaches will help you optimize your gut health by guiding you to build whole-food habits and routines.
+Through weekly check-ins, unlimited messages, video calls, and personalized meal plans, they’ll teach you how to make proud choices that leave you feeling and looking strong and healthy.

 References: